31 Bayesian Mortality Modeling

 axislegend(ax, merge=true)

-30.7 Model Predictions
+31.7 Model Predictions

-We can generate predictive estimates by passing a vector of missing
+We can generate predictive estimates by passing a vector of missing in place of the outcome variables and then calling predict.

 We get a table of values where each row is the the prediction implied by the corresponding chain sample, and the columns are the predicted value for each of the outcomes in our original dataset.